MARKET SNAPSHOT: Dow Futures Stumble More Than 100 Points As North Korea Tensions Flare Up Again

 ADVERTISEMENT

-"Exactly how Trump responds to this threat could be crucial to the sustainability of key breaks on the likes of gold, which has broken above major resistance at $1,310 this morning," he added.
+"Exactly how Trump responds to this threat could be crucial to the sustainability of key breaks on the likes of gold, which has broken above major resistance at $1,310 this morning," Perry said.

 Gold jumped $15.10, or 1.2%, to $1,330.70 an ounce, trading around the highest level since September.
 In other haven trading, the yield on 10-year U.S. Treasury notes fell 6 basis points to 2.097%, falling below 2.10% for the first time since November.